pkiraly/qa-catalogue/README.md

 The released versions of the software is available from Maven Central repository.
-The stable releases (currently 0.6.0) is available from all Maven repos, while the developer version (*-SNAPSHOT) is avalable only from the [Sonatype Maven repository] (https://oss.sonatype.org/content/repositories/snapshots/de/gwdg/metadataqa/metadata-qa-marc/0.5.0/).
+The stable releases (currently 0.6.0) is available from all Maven repos, while the developer version (*-SNAPSHOT) is available only from the [Sonatype Maven repository] (https://oss.sonatype.org/content/repositories/snapshots/de/gwdg/metadataqa/metadata-qa-marc/0.5.0/).
 What you need to select is the file `metadata-qa-marc-0.6.0-jar-with-dependencies.jar`.